Lerner Women’s Leadership Forum

 - Connect with mentors and advisors

-"Being a part of the Lerner Women’s Leadership Forum has had such a profound impact on me personally and professionally.
+Ginger Victoria, Barclaycard US:“Being a part of the Lerner Women’s Leadership Forum has had such a profound impact on me personally and professionally.
 Because of this program, I am now able to assert myself in a way that allows my authentic personality to shine through.
 I could not have accomplished this without all of the phenomenal facilitators and other women in the program.
 I am now on track and reaching for the stars.”

-Program Dates & Structure
+Program Dates & Schedule

 Wendy Smith, Associate Professor of Organizational Behavior, Lerner College of Business

 Wendy is on a mission to rid the workplace of “either/or” thinking.
 Her research over the last several years has uncovered an important element of effective leadership: leaders don’t make clear-cut choices between competing demands (today vs. tomorrow, profit vs. passion).
 Instead, they find approaches that embrace the paradox.
 They use “both/and” thinking.
 This work is captured in her Harvard Business Review article and her TEDx Talk.
 Wendy’s expertise in organizational dynamics does not come solely from her research.
 She learns mostly from her twins.
+Read Wendy’s full biography.

 Barbara is an executive coach and organizational development specialist.
 She helps career professionals stop running in place.
 Based on her work with female clients in a wide range of industries, Barbara’s focus turned toward helping women rid themselves of beliefs and behaviors that undermined their success.
 This led to her book, Commit to Confidence: 30 Strategies to Help Women Step Up and Stand Out.
 She is a lecturer at The Wharton School in Philadelphia and is a proud member of Red Sox Nation.
 She lives a secret life as a fitness instructor, and will be leading one or two exercise classes during the residency programs so be sure to pack your sneakers.
+Read Barbara’s full biography.

 Admission is on a rolling basis until two weeks prior to the Forum’s start date.
+Registration for the June session will be available shortly.

 The Goodstay Center on the University of Delaware’s Wilmington Campus.
 Shuttle service will be available for participants arriving to Wilmington by train.
 We are pleased to provide interested participants with discounted accommodation rates at hotels close to the Goodstay Center in Wilmington.